xor-bits/zig-kernel/README.md

 ### NOTE: /path/to/something is a short form for fs:///path/to/something

-The plan is to have the kernel be just a scheduler, IPC relay, vfs protocol "loadbalancer" and a virtual memory manager.
+The plan is to have the kernel be just a scheduler, IPC relay, physical memory manager and maybe a virtual memory manager.

-Every path is a URI, where the protocol part (proto://) tells the kernel, which service handles that path.
-This is kind of like how Redox os does things.
+The system uses seL4-like capabilities, but on a global linear array instead of the CNode tree.
+And physical memory allocation is managed by the kernel.

 - [x] kernel
   - [x] PMM